 - To apply crushed garlic directly on the face, beat peeled garlic using a mortar and pestle.
 Apply it on the face multiple times a day.

 4. Apple Cider Vinegar

 Antibacterial, anti-inflammatory, antifungal, and packed with antioxidants – apple cider vinegar is very effective to reduce the signs of impetigo.
-It’s also safe to apply on children.5
+It’s also safe to apply

 - Use an apple cider vinegar compress on the areas and apply coconut oil.